Telephone: 604 444-4889

 Fax: 604 444-4119

-Award-winning playwright and actress Lucia Frangione has emerged from Canada’s independent theatre scene to take her place as an important, young post-feminist voice on the lives of women in the post-modern world, boldly questioning the institutions of family, religion and sexual iconography.
+She is published by Talonbooks and received training through Studio 58 and Rosebud School of the Arts.
+Frangione’s is a balanced, post-feminist voice on the lives of women in the post-modern world, boldly questioning the institutions of family, religion, and sexual iconography.
 Her accessible and entertaining plays persist in furthering an intelligent female voice in the theatre, utilizing satire as a tool for critical thought, and tackling complex themes with wit and courage.
+Frangione currently teaches an introduction to playwriting summer course at Langara College as well as two online, ten-month courses (introductory and advanced playwriting) through Rosebud School Of The Arts.

 Finalist for the 2003 Jessie Richardson Award for Outstanding Original Play or Musical: Small Theatre (Pacific Theatre)